Appeal a primary school decision

 Your decision to appeal

-A school will usually only refuse a child a place if the school has received more applications than they have places available.
+The admission authority for a school usually only refuses a place if it has received more applications than there are places available.

 - your child has a particular interest in the subjects offered by the school